-Another truth: Men have varying levels of remorse and guilt of cheating, whether their partners know anything about their affairs or not.
+Another truth: Men have varying levels of remorse and guilt after cheating, whether their partners know anything about their affairs or not.
 Sometimes, when a man feels guilty for cheating, he is being eaten away.
 He feels deep remorse and regret.
-Other times, however, there is no guilt, and he sees his decision as a necessary catalyst for change or something that, well, just happened.
+Other times, he lives guilt-free, and sees the cheating as a necessary catalyst for change or something that, well, just happened.
 Multitudes, man.

 To get a better idea about the guilt and other complex feelings that surround cheating, we spoke to various dads who have cheated on their wives.
 Some of the men here felt fleeting remorse for their infractions; others were more anxious about their partners finding out about the affair than truly feeling guilty for cheating.
 Some had no regrets about the cheating whatsoever.
 All helped illustrate the variety of emotions that take place when one decides to be unfaithful.